CodeYourFuture/syllabus/docs/js-core-1/week-2/lesson.md

 let thisIsATerribleClass = false;
 ```

-We can use boolean values to make decisions in our code based on certain conditions, as we shall later on.
+We can use boolean values to make decisions in our code based on certain conditions, as we shall see later on.

 ## Comparison Operators